 Most fruit is grown vegetatively.
 All Granny Smith apple trees are genetically identical to each other, and to the original tree that Maria Ann Smith discovered and propagated in Australia in 1868.
 Twigs are cut from mature trees, grafted (fused) onto roots from a different variety chosen for the health of the roots, and grown into mature trees which then, in turn, have twigs cut from them to be turned into new trees.
 The only way to get a Granny Smith apple tree is to use a twig from the line that continues unbroken from the original.

-If you save and plant seeds from a Granny Smith apple (or any other named fruit variety from apples to peaches to avocados to lemons) you will get a tree, but the fruit will not be the same as the parent.
+If you save and plant seeds from a Granny Smith apple (or any other named fruit variety from apples to pears to avocados to lemons) you will get a tree, but the fruit will not be the same as the parent.
 It might be good, but it probably won’t be.
 Fruit tree breeders grow hundreds of new crosses to find just one that meets their standards.

 If you want good fruit in your garden, don't start it from seed.